 A car’s exhaust can tell you a lot about the state of your vehicle (and about its impact on the environment).
 Things can be running seemingly fine everywhere else, but smoke from the exhaust can tell a whole other story.
 Different-coloured exhaust smoke is one of the biggest signs that you have a problem somewhere, but which colour relates to what problem and what exactly should you do about it?

 This short blog series is going to be about the causes and remedies of blue, black, and white smoke from your engine exhaust.
 Today we take a look at black smoke, what it means, and how to fix it.

 Black exhaust smoke means the engine is burning too much fuel.
-The first think you should check is your air-filter and other intake components like sensors, fuel injectors and the fuel-pressure regulator.
+The first thing you should check is your air filter and other intake components like sensors, fuel injectors and the fuel-pressure regulator.

 Another reason could be a clogged fuel return line.
 Black smoke is usually the easiest issue to diagnose and fix, but burning unnecessary fuel will definitely affect your fuel economy, so don’t think of avoiding this one to save money, any delay will be very costly.